 Note: All timber will vary in colour and features between individual lining boards.
-Select and pre-arrange lining boards in a fixing sequence so as to achieve the desired result.

 Ensure lining boards are acclimatised to the local humidity condition with a stable timber moisture content.

 If battening is required to present a suitable surface for installation, these should be installed at suitable centres.
 If the battens are timber, they should be kiln dried and accurately sawn or dressed.
 Where required fixing battens should be packed out to provide a true and even surface prior to securing lining boards.
 Introduce expansion gaps in the lining layout at each 3metre width.